 Sheinfeld Gorin also expects to continue to collaborate with other Braun School of Public Health and Community Medicine faculty who head key divisions within the Israeli Ministry of Health.
 These colleagues can facilitate her IRB-approved access to the national immunization registry, health plans, HMOs, healthcare providers and potential patient participants for her study.

 Sheinfeld Gorin is a globally-recognized research expert on cancer prevention, screening and treatment interventions in racially and ethnically diverse communities.
 Much of her published research focuses on bio-medical interventions for cervical, colorectal, breast, and prostate cancers.
 She also studies cancer care coordination processes and outcomes.

 A full list of her top publications can be found on her Family Medicine Department bio.

-Sheinfeld Gorin joins other researchers in U-M’s Department of Family Medicine who have received Fulbright scholarships, including Michael D. Fetters, M.D., MPH, MA, professor and director of the Mixed Methods Program at U-M, who served as the Fulbright Distinguished Chair of Social Sciences at U-M’s Global Health partner Peking University Health Sciences Center from September 2016 to January 2017; Research Professor Zora Djuric, Ph.D., who was a 2018 Fulbright Global Scholar; and Professor Emeritus Sara Warber, M.D., who received a Fulbright Scholarship in 2014 to study integrative medicine therapies and environmental values at the University of Exeter in Cornwall, United Kingdom.
+Sheinfeld Gorin joins other researchers in U-M’s Department of Family Medicine who have received Fulbright scholarships, including the late Michael D. Fetters, M.D., MPH, MA, professor and former director of the Mixed Methods Program at U-M, who served as the Fulbright Distinguished Chair of Social Sciences at U-M’s Global Health partner Peking University Health Sciences Center from September 2016 to January 2017; Research Professor Zora Djuric, Ph.D., who was a 2018 Fulbright Global Scholar; and Professor Emeritus Sara Warber, M.D., who received a Fulbright Scholarship in 2014 to study integrative medicine therapies and environmental values at the University of Exeter in Cornwall, United Kingdom.